jlevy/og-equity-compensation/README.md

     - Long-term capital gains tax on gain if held for **1 year** past when taken into income
     - Ordinary tax otherwise (including immediate sale)

-- **NSOs**: You pay full taxes at exercise, and the sale is like any investment gain:
+- **NSOs:** You pay full taxes at exercise, and the sale is like any investment gain:

   - At grant and vesting:
     - No tax if granted at FMV